Healthy Relationships

 Answering this question can at times be difficult to navigate, especially if you have never learned about or examined a relationship in this way before.
 While every relationship is unique, healthy relationships often have the same key components for their core.
 A few of those components are:

-- Trust and Respect: Trust between you and your partner(s) is something that is developed over time through consistency.
-Feeling comfortable and not questioning your partner's intentions should build naturally in a relationship and should not be something that is "tested" by a partner.
+- Trust and Respect: Trust is something that is developed over time through consistent behaviors.
+Felling comfortable should build naturally and should not be "tested" in a relationship.

 - Boundaries: Each person in a relationship should have the ability to set and maintain their own boundaries and have them be respected.
 Boundaries can be physical and emotional and can be adjusted over time.
 Building a healthy relationship includes openly communicating boundaries with your partner(s).